ksassnowski/venture-docs/docs/usage/duplicate-jobs.md

 ## Adding multiple instances of the same job

 When adding more than one instance of the same job to a workflow, you need to provide an explicit id for each of these jobs.
-You can do this by passing the `id` parameter to the workflow's `addJob' method.
+You can do this by providing the `id` parameter when adding a job.

 ```php
 $this->define('Publish podcast')